EPA Proposes New General Permit to Regulate Stormwater Discharges

 - The ability to provide comment on the proposed permit and regulations is open until May 26, 2016

 The U.S. Environmental Protection Agency has proposed its new Construction General Permit, which applies to stormwater discharge on construction projects on sites of at least one acre.
 The current general permit expires on February 16, 2017.
-The Maine Construction General Permit is based on the federal National Pollutant Discharge Elimination System Stormwater program that applies nationwide.
-The federal Environmental Protection Agency has delegated its authority to administer this program to the Maine Department of Environmental Protection.
+The ME Construction General Permit is based on the federal National Pollutant Discharge Elimination System Stormwater program that applies nationwide.
+The federal Environmental Protection Agency has delegated its authority to administer this program to the ME Department of Environmental Protection.
 The program provides that certain discharges are not allowed unless they are licensed, and the DEP is licensing certain discharges of stormwater from construction activities when the requirements of the MCGP are met.
 The MCGP therefore sets standards for managing stormwater that may pick up pollutants, including soil, and discharge them to waters of the state, such as lakes, streams, and wetlands.
 The requirement for a MCGP is triggered by the amount of disturbed area created during construction, and whether the site will directly discharge to surface waters of the state.

 The changes contemplated by EPA may result in more stringent requirements for compliance with EPA stormwater management obligations.
-While Maine is a state with delegated authority to administer its own CGP program, and EPA’s new CGP will be applicable only in states that do not have delegated authority for their own programs, it is highly likely that EPA’s new requirements be integrated into Maine’s CGP when it is formally renewed.
-Maine’s CGP technically expired in 2008, and has been administratively continued since then, so a renewal permit is likely to be imminent; substantial compliance with EPA’s new rule will be likely upon renewal.
+While ME is a state with delegated authority to administer its own CGP program, and EPA’s new CGP will be applicable only in states that do not have delegated authority for their own programs, it is highly likely that EPA’s new requirements be integrated into ME’s CGP when it is formally renewed.
+ME’s CGP technically expired in 2008, and has been administratively continued since then, so a renewal permit is likely to be imminent; substantial compliance with EPA’s new rule will be likely upon renewal.

 Coverage Under the MCGP